of individuals reached through emergency WASH interventions in response to diseases and epidemics

 Recommended Means of Verification

 Calculation: Sum all people who received emergency water, sanitation, or hygiene services from Save the Children or its supported partners in response to disease outbreaks/epidemics.
-Double counting of individuals who participate across multiple activities should be avoided.
-If you do not know the exact number of individuals who participated in multiple activities, you should reduce the total using your best estimated based on historical data and/or knowledge of where there were overlapping services in the same community.
+Double-counting of individuals who participate across multiple activities should be avoided.
+If you do not know the exact number of individuals who participated in multiple activities, you should reduce the total using your best estimate based on historical data and/or knowledge of where there were overlapping services in the same community.

 Data Collection Method/Tool: Routine monitoring sources or IMPACT.